 Look at your email reports to understand which email addresses are hard and soft bouncing, then update your contacts' details.
 See who is opening your emails and what content is working best, so you can focus on 'what works'.

 Set up a system of editable templates for common letters and emails.
 These can be particularly useful for maintaining contact with new prospects, from following up an initial meeting to completing the client intake process.
 For a more personal touch, consider using the phone instead.

 Invest your time in hosting webinars, attending networking events or inviting key contacts out for lunch or a drink, giving you the chance to meet face-to-face and chat.
+This will help to build the know-like-trust relationships that are at the heart of successful legal sector marketing.
 Make a point of following up any new contacts you make, by email or phone.
 Let them know that you enjoyed meeting and would like to stay in touch.
-Consider connecting on LinkedIn or following them on Twitter.
+Consider connecting on LinkedIn or engaging with them on other social media platforms.

 Paul Hudson, marketing director Europe, Travelers